adrianaispuro/COGS108_Repo/README.md

 # COGS108_Repo
-Repository for COGS 108: Data Science in Practice at UCSD
+This repository contains assignments and materials created for the course COGS 108: Data Science in Practice at UCSD.